Dawntwister/Dawntwister/README.md

 - 👋 Hi, I’m Zhan Hui and my Git username is @Dawntwister
 - 👀 I’m looking in the field in consulting, data management and Generative AI to find out my interests
 - Currently, I'm focusing on a new Personal project on F1 and analytics, looking into uses of web scraping and collation of data for analysis
-- At the same time, doing AWS Solution Architect in March 2025 as well as Databricks Data Analyst Certification by Feb 2025
+- At the same time, doing Databricks Data Analyst Certification in March 2025
 - Data-related Skillsets: SQL, Next.js, Express.js, Excel PowerPivot and PowerQuery, Tableau, Python Numpy and Pandas, Pytorch and AWS EC2 and Lambda
 - Next big steps I will be looking into:
   - SQL Data Queries Revision; LeetCode Grinding